 By measuring and understanding your sales mix fluctuations, you can maximize profits.
-Analysts and investors use this metric to determine a company’s potential growth and profitability.
+Analysts and investors use this KPI to determine a company’s potential growth and profitability.

 When profits become flat or begin to decline, the company can de-prioritize or even stop selling low-profit products to focus on selling higher profit products or services.